Understanding Tipping Culture in Jordan

 Hotel Shuttle Drivers

-Hotel shuttle drivers typically expect a small tip, especially if they help with your luggage.
-A tip of 1-2 JOD per bag is a good standard.
-If the driver provides exceptional service, you might consider tipping a bit more.
+Hotel shuttle drivers in Jordan usually expect a small tip, particularly if they assist with your luggage.
+A good standard is to tip 1-2 JOD per bag.
+If the driver provides exceptional service, you might consider giving a bit more.

 Factors Influencing the Tip Amount